KurtWagner/zlinter/README.md

 An extendable and customizable **Zig linter** that is integrated from source into your `build.zig`.

+A **linter** is a tool that automatically checks source code for style issues, bugs, or patterns that may lead to errors, helping developers write cleaner and more reliable code.

 > [!TIP]
 > While Zig is `0.x.x`,  **`no_deprecated`** is important - it will do best effort to **report the usage of deprecated and removed zig features**.